liaoherui/GDmicro/README.md

 #  GDmicro - Use GCN and deep adaptation network to predict disease based on microbiome data.

 Input and core components: GDmicro takes eggNOG and species abundance data as input.
-It utilizes GCN and deep adaptation network to improve the prediction and generality.
+It utilizes GCN and deep adaptation network to improve the prediction accuracy and robustness.

 You can use GDmicro to:
  1. Predict disease for your test samples.
 As shown in our experiments, GDmicro has good performance even training and test data are from different studies.